HichamA123/WeatherWidget/README.md

+# Setup

+Create a .env file and paste in the credentials.
+Run `yarn install` then `yarn dev`

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.